Q: What models do you repair?

 Q: Following your repair, is there anything I can do to make my display last longer?

 A: Great question.
-Guess what….clicking the off button doesn’t extend the life of a Tacoma display, but only because Toyota has a flaw in the design of the board (I suppose it is a flaw; I can’t see why it would be intentional).
+Unfortunately, clicking the grey button doesn’t extend the life of a Tacoma display, but only because Toyota has a flaw in the design of the board (I suppose it is a flaw; I can’t see why it would be intentional).

 When you supply power to the board (as it is when the ignition is on) the display is actually ‘lit’ at all times, even when you click the button to turn it off.
 You can’t tell in-vehicle because none of the digital segments are lit, but in a dark environment and when the board is removed and powered on a workbench the display glows faintly.